MPietzke/MS-tools/Tracefinder_db_import/readme.md

 ### Export of the compound database from Tracefinder
 - run Tracefinder
 - open an existing compound database
-- click "Compound Database", "Export all compounds to CSV file"
+- click "Compound Database" then "Export all compounds to CSV file"
 ### required packages
 - tidyverse